Northeastern-Electric-Racing/Odysseus/odysseus/README.md

 cd ./<defconfig>
 make-current
 ```
 You can view the `output.log` for more info.
+Now, to deploy just flash the image in `images/

 ### More on docker configuration
 The container has a directory structure as so: